clojurebridge-minneapolis/track1-chatter/Pages/Page 4_ Change code.md

 	modified:   README.md
 	modified:   project.clj

+Two files have been added (modified) and the changes can be _committed_ to the branch.
+When you enter the `git commit` command, make sure to enter a description of the changes you are committing; this will help you identify versions and changes.
+Add a quick note after the file names `-m "comment on changes"`.

     $ git commit README.md project.clj -m "fixing README.md description"
     [fix-readme 57aff88] fixing README.md description
      2 files changed, 3 insertions(+), 3 deletions(-)

-Now git status reports no uncommitted changes, but we're still on the fix-me branch.
+Check the branch status again:

     $: git status
     On branch fix-readme
     nothing to commit, working directory clean

-Let's the check the log.
+Git status reports no uncommitted changes because we successfully committed the updated files to the `fix-readme` branch.

+You can also the check the log to see what commits have been made, when they were made, and the brief comment on the commit.

     $: git log
     commit 57aff889c81698394faf8568b63f14130d32599a